melwinjose1991/datasciencecoursera/README.md

 # datasciencecoursera

-## Part of Data Science Specilization from JHU at Coursera
+## Part of Data Science Specialization from JHU at Coursera